 This study looked at the effect of diabetes, liver cirrhosis, and both on BAC.
 That was after eating a meal rich in carbs.

 Studied were controls, those with diabetes, those with liver cirrhosis, and those with both diseases.
 After they consumed large quantities of carbs, their BAC was measured.
 The BAC of the controls was the lowest.
-The BAC of those with either diabetes or liver cirrhosis was significantly higher.
+The BAC of those with either diabetes or liver cirrhosis was much higher.
 The highest BAC was among those with both diseases.

-Geertinger, P., et al. Endogenous alcohol production by intestinal fermentation in sudden infant death.
-Zeitswchrift fur Rechtsmedizin, 1982, 89(3), 167-172.
+- Geertinger, P., et al. Endogenous alcohol production.
+Zeits fur Rech, 89(3), 167-172.

-Logan, B. and Jones, A. Endogenous ethanol ‘auto-brewery syndrome’ as a drunk-driving defence challenge.
-Med Sci Law, 2000, 40(3), 206-215.
+- Logan, B. and Jones, A. Endogenous ethanol ‘auto brewery syndrome’ as a drunk driving defence.
+Med Sci Law, 40(3), 206-215.

-Thompson, H. The Man who gets drunk on chips.
-BBC, March 5, 2015.
+- Thompson, H. The Man who gets drunk on chips.

 - Hafez, E., et al. Auto-brewery syndrome.
 Hum.
 Exp.
 Toxi.